pratinav/dsmun18.com/committees/ecosoc.md

 title: United Nations Economic and Social Council
 ---
 - Discussing the principles of international trade
-- The validity of Carbon Credits as well as curtailing the liberties and functionalities of Carbon Credits
+- The validity of Carbon Credits and the Cap and Trade System